New England Road Trip in Autumn – Covered Bridges & Fall Foliage

 Frequently asked questions about the New England road trip in autumn

-When is the most intense fall foliage during a New England fall road trip?
+When does the most vibrant autumn foliage appear during a New England road trip in autumn?

 How long should you plan for a New England road trip in the fall?